Motorcycle Accident Lawyer Philadelphia PA

 The Wieand Law Firm is a strong advocate for motorcycle riders.
 Motorcycle accident attorney, Brent Wieand, is familiar with the bias motorcycle riders face in the event of an accident.
 Public opinion and sometimes even police reports go against the rider.
 He will fight to make sure you are treated fairly and work zealously on your behalf to defend your legal rights associated with motorcycle riding.

-If you are involved in a motorcycle collision, the last thing you want to deal with are legal proceedings.
+If you are involved in a motorcycle collision, the last thing you want to deal with is legal proceedings.
 Let the Wieand Law Firm take on this burden for you.
-The right motorcycle accident lawyer can help you put your life back together and get you compensation for losses such as medical expenses, lost wages, property damage, pain and suffering, and wrongful death.
+The right motorcycle accident lawyer in Philadelphia can help you put your life back together and get you compensation for losses such as medical expenses, lost wages, property damage, pain and suffering, and wrongful death.

 Do I need to Wear a Helmet When Riding a Motorcycle in Pennsylvania?

 Pursuant to Pennsylvania’s helmet law which became effective on September 4, 2003.
 A motorcycle rider who is over 21 years old and has been licensed to operate for 2 full calendar years, or has completed a motorcycle rider safety course, is not required to wear a helmet.
 However, that certainly doesn’t mean you shouldn’t.

 Helmets Save Lives!

 Traumatic brain injuries are the leading cause of death in motorcycle crashes.
 A helmet can help protect a rider in a crash by distributing the force across the outer shell and the impact-absorbing liner.
 Statistics show that wearing a helmet can reduce your risk of dying in a motorcycle accident by almost one third.